-Uninstall all the Apple-related software: (iTunes, QuickTime, Apple Application Support, Apple Mobile Device Support, Apple Software Update and Bonjour)
+Uninstall all the Apple-related software: (iTunes, QuickTime, Apple Application Support, Apple Mobile Device Support, Apple Software Update, and Bonjour).
+Then, reinstall iTunes.

 Or try this:

-- Quit iTunes and disconnect iPhone from the computer.
+Quit iTunes and disconnect the iPhone from the computer.

 - Restart your computer after above steps, launch iTunes set up file to reinstall.